Lichtenberg figure: Fractal similarities

-Constructual law
+Constructal law

-Lichtenberg figures are examples of natural phenomena which exhibit fractal properties.
+Lichtenberg figures are examples of natural phenomena that exhibit fractal properties.
 The emergence and evolution of these and the other tree-like structures that abound in nature are summarized by the constructal law.
-First published by Duke professor Adrian Bejan in 1996, the constructal law is a first principle of physics which summarizes the tendency in nature to generate configurations (patterns, designs) that facilitate the free movement of the imposed currents that flow through it.
+First published by Duke professor Adrian Bejan in 1996, the constructal law is a first principle of physics that summarizes the tendency in nature to generate configurations (patterns, designs) that facilitate the free movement of the imposed currents that flow through it.
 The constructal law predicts that the tree-like designs described in this article should emerge and evolve to facilitate the movement (point-to-area) of the electrical currents flowing through them.

 Natural occurrences

 Lichtenberg figures are fern-like patterns that may appear on the skin of lightning strike victims and typically disappear in 24 hours.
+They are also known as Keraunographic markings.